shivambhatoolaul/guess-the-raptors-score/README.md

 ### a Quick Note on How I Update the Database:
 I used a fairly simple method to maintain and update my database for the game, since this was my first time ever writing anything for the web.

 Essentially, the *clients* answer the questions for the game on a [Google Form](https://www.google.ca/forms/about/).
-From there, I feed the .csv data from the form into a Python [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), create Player objects and perform the calculations needed for the game.
+From there, I feed the .csv data from the form into a Python [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), create Player objects and then perform the calculations needed for the game.
 Lastly, I use a method to export the needed data from the DataFrame to HTML and then I update the site.

 Here were the main pros and cons of this method: